 1. Low cost of living and a thriving job market

-2. Warm weather.
+2. Warm weather

-3. Plenty of public transport.
+3. Plenty of public transport

 Getting around Charlotte is a breeze – even for a newcomer.
 You don’t even need a car!
 Explore the city by rail by hopping on the Lynx Blue Line Light Rail and CityLynx Gold Line, take advantage of the Charlotte Area Transit System (CATS) Bus Service that provides more than 25 million passenger trips each year, or avoid rush hour by renting a bike and cycle along the Charlotte B-cycle.
-Charlotte is also home to Charlotte Douglas International Airport, America’s eighth busiest airport meaning Charlotte offers easy accessibility to the rest of the United States and connects Charlotte to the rest of the world.
+Charlotte is also home to Charlotte Douglas International Airport, America’s eighth busiest airport, meaning Charlotte offers easy accessibility to the rest of the United States and connects Charlotte to the rest of the world.

-4. Outdoor activities.
+4. Outdoor activities

 Living in Charlotte, North Carolina puts you in prime adventure territory, making it a natural choice for your relocation to the USA.
 The possibilities for outdoor pursuits really are endless in Charlotte, giving you the perfect opportunity to grab your backpack and paddles, and unplug!
 Visit Lake Norman, 12 miles north of Charlotte, and enjoy its 520 miles of shoreline that offers adventures in and out of the lake or if you’re an adrenaline junkie, why not call by the U.S National Whitewater Center and have a go at whitewater rafting!

-5. Unique neighbourhoods and suburbs.
+5. Unique neighborhoods and suburbs

-The Queen City offers a unique blend of Southern tradition and urban flair, with each of Charlotte’s neighbourhoods having its own distinct characteristics.
+The Queen City offers a unique blend of Southern tradition and urban flair, with each of Charlotte’s neighborhoods having its own distinct characteristics.
 Join young professionals in the social and energetic Uptown, the city center of Charlotte.
 By day visit world-class museums and go shopping in quirky boutiques, and by night enjoy its colourful taverns and take in the city’s incredible Skyline from one of many rooftop patios.
 If the bustle of the city center isn’t your thing, there’s the picturesque and friendly residential area of Myers Park.
-Known for being one of Charlotte’s most beautiful neighbourhoods, complete with scenic tree lined streets.
+Known for being one of Charlotte’s most beautiful neighborhoods, complete with scenic tree lined streets.

 Looking for some inspiration?
 Hop over to Charlotte’s hip art district NoDa (North Davidson).
-Or if you want to take in some lake views head to Cornelius, or even something more charming and cozy, make your way to Dilworth, home to Freedom Park, and one of the city’s oldest neighbourhoods with beautiful homes and a quieter atmosphere.
+Or if you want to take in some lake views head to Cornelius, or even something more charming and cozy, make your way to Dilworth, home to Freedom Park, and one of the city’s oldest neighborhoods with beautiful homes and a quieter atmosphere.

-6. A city for foodies.
+6. A city for foodies

 It might be known as a banking time, but Charlotte’s bustling urban hotspots have a rich foodie scene.
 The Queen City was recently ranked as one of the best food cities in America, by Zagat.
-The first thing to try is the city’s legendary barbeque, this is the Carolina’s after all!
+The first thing to try is the city’s legendary barbeque, this is the Carolinas after all!
 Or head to South End for the best Asian cuisine Charlotte has to offer.
-It’s not just food that this City is good at.
-Visit the city’s brewery hubs and sample the finest hops!
+It’s not just food that this city is good at - visit the city’s brewery hubs and sample the finest hops!